AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 #.
 Enter an Account Name for this Azure subscription.
 This name labels the account in the Aviatrix Controller and does not need to be a specific value from your Azure account.
 #.
 In the fields provided, enter your ARM Subscription ID, Directory ID, Application ID, and Application Key you saved in a Notepad file.
 Then, click **CREATE**.

-Your Primary Access Accont for Azure should be successfully onboarded.
-To troubleshoot onboarding issues, see the `Aviatrix Support website <https://support.aviatrix.com/>_` or `contact Aviatrix Support <https://aviatrix.com/contact/>_`.
+Your Primary Access Account for Azure should be successfully onboarded.
+To troubleshoot onboarding issues, see the `Aviatrix support website <http://support.aviatrix.com>`_ or `contact Aviatrix Support <http://https://aviatrix.com/contact>`_.

 Additional References
 =======================